Thames Street, Rhode Island: Length

 Thames Street runs for 1.5 miles (2 kilometers) through the center of Newport, beginning at Ellery Park at the intersection of Poplar and Farewell Streets and ending in the "Fifth Ward" neighborhood at the intersection of Morton Avenue and Carroll Avenue.
 It is a one-way southbound road for most of its length, with two exceptions.

 There are three sections of the street: The first runs from Ellery Park to West Marlborough Street through the city's Kerry Hill neighborhood.
 The second, known to locals as "Upper Thames", runs from West Marlborough to the city Post Office at the intersection of Memorial Boulevard and America's Cup Avenue.
-The street is brick paved from the intersection with Touro Street until the post office.
+The street is paved with stone blocks (cobble stones) from the intersection with Touro Street until the post office.
 Upper Thames is a one-way street, but switches directions from southbound to northbound at the intersection with Mill Street.
 The third portion is known as "Lower Thames" and runs from Perry Mill at the America's Cup Avenue intersection until the road's termination.
 Lower Thames is one-way southbound until West Narragansett Avenue, where it becomes a two-way road for the remainder of its length.